openvehicles/Open-Vehicle-Monitoring-System-3/docs/source/userguide/scripting.rst

     The ``decode`` argument defaults to ``true``, pass ``false`` to retrieve the metrics string representations instead of typed values.

-    The ``unitcode`` argument allows units to be converted (amongst the sametype).
+    The ``unitcode`` argument allows units to be converted (amongst the same types of untits).
     The special unit codes "native", "metric" and "imperial" can also be used.
+    Specifying an invalid ``unitcode`` will return invalid.
+    Mismatched ``unitcode`` will be ignored on those metricnames that don't match.

     For ``OvmsMetrics.Value`` and ``OvmsMetrics.GetValues`` if a ``unitcode`` is specified in addition to passing ``false`` to the ``decode`` argument, then the metric is returned as a string with any unit specifiers.

 .. code-block:: javascript
   // Get the speed as a string with units ( eg: 37.4km/h )
-  var speed  = OvmsMetrics.GetValue("v.b.range.speed", "native", false)
+  var speed  = OvmsMetrics.Value("v.b.range.speed", "native", false)

 With the introduction of the ``OvmsMetrics.GetValues()`` call, you can get multiple metrics at once and let the system decode them for you.
 Using this you can for example do: